The Diesel Page

 The Engine Shut-Off (ESO) solenoid has long been thought to be a potential cause for an engine stalling problem or any sort of intermittent engine running condition.
 While a failing ESO remains a potential cause for these conditions, it is not the most likely.
 This DTC update will discuss the ESO and we'll explain how to troubleshoot an ESO related failure.

 Beginning in the 1994 model-year, the GM 6.5L diesels began using the "drive-by-wire" Stanadyne DS4 electronic fuel injection system.
 While it may appear to be a problematic engine control system component, the Accelerator Pedal Position (APP) module has performed reliably through the years.
-However, the first electronic 6.5 is now more than 19 years old (as of 2013), and knowing how the APP operates and how to troubleshoot a problem could save you a ton of money.
+However, the first electronic 6.5 appeared in late 1993, so learning how to troubleshoot a problem related to the APP could save you a lot of money.

 DTC-34/P0216- Injection Timing Control Circuit